Tutorial: Advanced Features Using Parameters

 - Lesson 5: Adding A Report Parameter to Pass to a User-Defined Function

-In this lesson, you will add a new report called "Contact Information".
+In this lesson, you will add a new report named "Contact Information".
 You will add a parameter to provide contact information for a specific store contact and a multivalue parameter to specify which contact information to use.

 - Lesson 6: Adding a Subreport with Parameters